 DevOps recognizes and tries to reconcile the tension between two traditional areas of IT:

-Operational teams, on the other hand, want stability.
-They need to make sure that both endpoints and data centers are up and running, not to mention secure.
+- Operational teams, on the other hand, want stability.
+They need to make sure that both endpoints and data centers are up and running, not to mention security.

 There are a great many benefits to using multiple cloud environments, not the least of which is that it can make agile deployment of applications and services that much easier while maintaining the stability of the environment.
 But as the number of platforms increases, so does the complexity of the environment.